kotinash/Orchid/README.md

 ## Planned features

-1. Macros
+1. Macro support.
-2. Built-in logging library with support for log levels and saving the logs into a file
+2. Built-in logging library with support for log levels and saving the logs into a file.